emberjs/data/guides/relationships/features/links-mode.md

 } satisfies ResourceSchema;
 ```

-The behavior of relationships for a SchemaRecord in LegacyMode is always identical to that of Model's.
+The behavior of a relationship for a SchemaRecord in LegacyMode is always identical to that of a the same
+relationship defined on a Model.

 ### For a SchemaRecord in PolarisMode